nojaja/wbs-manager-mcp/QUICKSTART.md

 ### Task Details

 - Click any task in the tree to open the details panel
-- Edit fields: title, description, goal, assignee, status, estimate
+- Edit fields: title, description, assignee, status, estimate
 - Click "Save" to update the task
 - Changes are synced in real-time via SSE